BG3-Community-Library-Team/bg3-community/Tutorials/ScriptExtender/GettingStarted.md

 ```

-Now we have to decide what kind of components we need to give a companion when we create them
+Now we have to decide what kind of components we need to give a companion when we create them.
+We are simply going to choose *name*, *health* and *class*

 ```lua